teksi/wastewater/docs/en/user-guide/How-To/index.rst

 4. Click next to outlet 2 to place the second wastewater node.

 5. The Feature Attributes window for this wastewater node appears.
 Enter a meaningful identifier (e.g. 1.070-WN2 for wastewater node 2 of the 1.070 special structure).
-This designation also appears in MikeUrban/+.
+This designation also appears in Mike+.
 The new wastewater node is saved with OK.

 .. figure:: images/overflow2.jpg